 People from the United States will need a passport to visit Huatulco.
 If you're visiting by land or sea, you may be able to do the trip with just a passport card.
 But by and large, it's safest just to bring your standard passport book.
 Be sure to check the U.S. State Department’s entry, exit, and visa requirements before booking a trip to Mexico!

-Flying into the Bahias de Huatulco International Airport (HUX) is the quickest way to get to this breathtaking region.
-It's about a 20-minute drive from the main town, so once you land, you won't need to wait long before arriving at your accommodation.
+Flying into the Bahias de Huatulco International Airport (HUX) is the quickest way to reach this breathtaking region.
+It’s about a 20-minute drive from the main town of La Crucecita, so once you land, you won’t need to wait long before arriving at your accommodation.
+Airlines including United, Frontier, Sun Country, and AeroMexico offer flights direct service from the U.S. is most common during the November–April high season.

-If you want to see even more of Mexico on your vacation, you could fly into the Oaxaca International Airport (OAX), spend some time in the city, then take a public bus down to Huatulco (more on buses and Huatulco transportation later!).
-Bear in mind, this route can take upwards of four hours.
+If you want to see even more of Mexico on your vacation, you could fly into the Oaxaca International Airport (OAX), spend some time in the city—the food alone is worth the detour then take a public bus down to Huatulco.
+Bear in mind that this route can take upwards of 4 hours.

 Before you set off on your adventure, make sure you have the right currency in hand!
 You'll need to exchange your American dollars for the Mexican peso.
 You can purchase pesos at most international airports or stop by an ATM in town.